Webinars and Recordings - Mission Mosquito

 GLOBE Mission Mosquito Webinars

-Mark your calendars for May 13 at 2 pm ET.
-The next GMM webinar Register
+Mark your calendars for August 12 at 2 pm ET.

 Studying diseases from space: The influences of land use and land cover on vector mosquitoes.
 Humans have modified most of the Earth's land surface, and the resulting changes affect many organisms, including disease-transmitting mosquitoes.
 Land use and Land cover (LULC) influence mosquito habitat through multiple pathways, including the availability of temporary water bodies, suitable microclimates, and hosts to provide blood meals.
 These effects vary geographically depending on the mosquito species and the characteristics of the local environment.